mat-shepherd/ci-pp1-nurture-seo/README.md

 ## Acknowledgements
-I would like to thank the following people for their contributions in creating this projecT:
+I would like to thank the following people for their contributions in creating this project:
 - My mentor Mo Shami for your support, guidance, and encouragement
 - Alan Bushell and the February 2023 Student Cohort for their knowledge sharing, advice, and camaraderie during our weekly standup calls and in Slack
 - The Code Institute team for an excellent experience and great support leading leading up to this first project